jonathansick/Ssstat/README.md

 Once your log data is in MongoDB it becomes much easier to understand who is accessing your data, and how often.

+For a primer on how to get started with S3 logging, refer to the [Setting up Logging](https://github.com/jonathansick/Ssstat/wiki/Setting-up-Logging) page on the project wiki.

 ## Usage

 The UI is terrible.